swiftlettech/smart-sweeper/README.md

 -rpcpassword=rpcpassword
 ```

 If it isn't running, SmartSweeper will start it for you with the above arguments.
-You can also [edit your wallet's smartcash.conf file](https://smartcash.freshdesk.com/support/solutions/articles/35000038702-smartcash-conf-configuration-file).
-Please don't do this with your wallet running.
+You can also [edit your node client's smartcash.conf file](https://smartcash.freshdesk.com/support/solutions/articles/35000038702-smartcash-conf-configuration-file).
+Please don't do this with your client running.

 ```
 txindex=1 (if SmartCash Node Client is < v1.2.3)